 For example, before you plug in the charger for your phone, ensure that this action doesn’t harm the lights on set.

-Try to stay comfortable on set because running on heels or fixing the light in a suit are not the best of ideas!
+Try to stay comfortable on set because running on heels or fixing the light in a suit is not the best of ideas!

 “Can you grab the TND9 from the cart when you get a chance?“…

 This tactic is especially important when you use a walkie-talkie for communication on set.

 Everyone likes ninjas on sets because these are people who are always in the right place at the right time, who do their job perfectly, and who always remain quiet and unseen when needed.